sslipchenko/hypertable/doc/markdown/hql/create-table.md

 `Hypertable.RangeServer.CommitInterval`, which acts as a lower bound and defaults to 50ms.
 The value specified for `GROUP_COMMIT_INTERVAL` will get rounded up to the nearest multiple of this property value.

+Hypertable supports asynchronous replication as part of a commercial add-on.
+If you installed this add-on, you can enable replication with the `REPLICATE TO` table option (or with the `REPLICATE TO` option of `ALTER TABLE`).
+See the accompanying documentation for more information.

 ### Column Family Options
 <p>